API Idempotency

 spring.h2.console.enabled=true

-Ensuring Idempotency
+Ensuring Idempotency#

-ensures idempotency by checking if the song already exists in the playlist before adding it.
+In the PlaylistService, the method addSongToPlaylist ensures idempotency by checking if the song already exists in the playlist before adding it.
 This check prevents duplicate entries and maintains data consistency regardless of how many times the same request is made.

 if (!playlist.songs.contains(song)) {